To reach a member of our staff, please address an email to the individual you would like to contact and submit to : firstname.lastname@example.org

 Janice enjoys cooking, reading, the UCONN Huskies and the Yankees.
 She serves on the Board of Directors for the Newington Chapter of UNICO National, and is a member of both the Friends of Newington Library and the CT Historical Society.
 Janice lives with her rescue poodle, Artie.

-Melissa is responsible for the oversight of the volunteer program for the entire organization.
-This includes recruiting, orientation, training, recognition efforts and more.
-She also assists with the coordination of the collection drives for the Pet Food Pantry program.
+Melissa is in charge of overseeing the volunteer program including recruiting, training, recognition efforts and more.
+She also assists with the coordination of independent service projects.
 Melissa received a Bachelor’s Degree in English and Creative Writing from Colby College and has been certified in volunteer administration by the Council for Certification in Volunteer Administration.
-Melissa has had a passion for animals since she was a child.
-At a young age, she held tag and bake sales to raise funds for animal welfare organizations.
-Her interest grew through high school and college but she realized that her biggest interest was for “helping homeless animals which is what brought her to CT Humane.
+Melissa has been passionate about helping homeless animals since she was a child.
+At a young age, she held fundraisers and collections to benefit animal welfare groups.

-Melissa enjoys canoeing with her dog, kayaking, hiking, reading and gardening.
+Melissa enjoys kayaking, hiking, reading and gardening.
 Melissa’s family is completed by husband Greg, cats Everest and Chuck, and dog Pepper…all CT Humane alumni.

-As the Development Manager, Priscilla is responsible for planning and executing all the major fundraising events hosted by the Connecticut Humane Society.
-She also works with donors and corporations on getting more involved with CHS.
+As part of the Development team, Priscilla works with donors and corporations on partnerships and events.
 Priscilla has a Bachelor of Arts degree in Communications from Albertus Magnus College and a Master of Arts degree in Communications from Rhode Island College.
 Priscilla has always loved pets.
 When she saw all the hard work that goes into animal rescue after adopting two homeless cats in 1998, she became involved with the rescue group as a volunteer.

 When Priscilla isn’t busy planning events, she enjoys hiking, visiting museums and volunteering for other causes close to her heart.
 Priscilla and her family enjoy the companionship of CHS alum, Simon the cat.